We are truly heartbroken to announce the passing of former The Household Cavalry favourite, Belize…

 We reported last month that Samson, formerly of South Wales Police picked up a very serious tendon injury whilst out in the field and he was fitted with a revolutionary EqueStride Boot to support the fetlock, reduce the strain on the tendon and allow it to heal.
 You can click here to read our first blog on Samson’s injury and details of the Equestride Boot.

 One month on from having the boot fitted, we’re delighted to update you that now, at four months post injury, Samson is walking really well in the boot and his scans are improving.
 Our brilliant vet, Nicky will be steadily increasing his exercise over the next month and continuing to monitor him.
 This is really fantastic news and we are so thrilled for Samson.
-The boot is still an experimental treatment and his injury is severe but we will keep you updated on his progress.
+His injury is severe but we will keep you updated on his progress.

 Fellow resident Daniel, of the Royal Mews has also recently been fitted with the Equestride Boot.
 Daniel sadly also picked up a very serious tendon injury, which like Samson can be life-threatening without immediate intervention and extensive rehab.